moorepants/dissertation/davisbicycle.rst

    :target: _images/steer-experiment.jpg

    An overhead view of the steer friction experimental setup.
-The steer axis of the bicycle is plumb with vertical and the bicycle frame is secured such that it is rigid with respect to the earth.
-The wheel was fixed from rotation relative to the fork.
+The steer axis of the bicycle is vertical and the bicycle frame is secured such that it is rigid with respect to the earth.
+The wheel was isolated from rotation relative to the fork.
 Two springs in series were attached to the handlebars.